Standout Student: Parkway football player nominated for his attitude both on and off the field

 Coach Brotherton nominated Greg for this week’s Standout Student because he said he really stands out as excellent player and young man.

 “When have somebody like that and teachers brag on him.
-They way he handles himself and carries himself,” Brotherton said.
+The way he handles himself and carries himself,” Brotherton said.

 For a career outside of football, Chitmans said he wants to study Criminal Justice at LSU and be a police officer one day.
 He’s inspired by one now.

-“Officer Derek at my church, he really inspired me to be a police officer,” Chitman said.
+“Officer Derek at my church, he really inspired me to be a police officer.”

-He said he loves his family and wants to make them proud.
+He says he loves his family and wants to make them proud.

 “They’re really excited for me and amazed.”

-His Parkway family is proud of him and Coach Coy said get used to seeing Greg standing out.
+His Parkway family is proud of him and Coach Coy says we may as well get used to seeing Greg standing out.

 “To be able to see him make tackles and come down hill and be physical.
-The sky is limit for him.
-We’re excited for the next two years with him,” Brotherton said.
+The sky is the limit for him.
+We’re excited for the next two years with him,.”

 An inspiring young man for his community, we’re also proud to say Gregory Chitman is our Standout Student.